Early Childhood Education

 - Transferable:CSU

-This course applies current research in infant development to the teaching and care of infants in group settings.
-Early childhood education principles and practices are emphasized in the application of care and education of infants from birth to three years of age.
-Students will learn strategies for designing, implementing, and evaluating group care programs for infants and toddlers.
+This course integrates current research on infant development into the teaching and care of infants in group settings.
+It emphasizes early childhood education principles and practices for caring for and educating infants from birth to three years.
+Students will explore strategies for designing, implementing, and evaluating group care programs for infants and toddlers.

 Student Learning Outcomes